siddharthteli/solana-chatting/README.md

 # solana-chatting
-A simple chatting application using solana &amp; aweave
+A simple chatting application using solana &amp; arweave